daemonio/reddit-poster/README.md

     sqlite3 reddit.db '.schema'

-To learn more about sqlite3 on python to search it up in duckduckgo.
+To learn more about using sqlite3 in python just search it up in duckduckgo.

 # search.py